Rosters

 James MacMillan's Cantos Sagrados, for SATB choir and organ

-World Premiere Performance Cecilia McDowall
+World Premiere Performance of a new work by Cecilia McDowall

 (commissioned by PVNM in memory of Roan Mulholland)